evanisnor/durationjs/README.md

 duration.js
 =============================
-A JavaScript library for parsing and handling ISO 8601 formatted Duration strings.
+A JavaScript library for parsing and manipulating ISO 8601 formatted duration strings.

 Features